SOLD for $760,000 (JULY 12, 2013)

 Kendall Square has almost no residential inventory and very few buildings or blocks dedicated to residential uses to begin with.
 While many who work in the Kendall area do not commute very far, they still largely commute from somewhere else: the T station sees heavy traffic, as do bus routes, bike lanes, auto lanes, and sidewalks.

-The seemingly exponential demand for lab/office/institutional space in Kendall Square and surrounds has naturally led to calls for more housing, more retail space, more parks, and ultimately more responsiveness by city planners to institute better zoning practices that require more cohesive residential planning.
+The seemingly exponential demand for lab/office/institutional space in Kendall Square has naturally led to calls for more housing, more retail space, more parks, and ultimately more responsiveness by city planners to institute better zoning practices that require more cohesive residential planning.
 It may be going somewhere, after all.

 Although the closest drugstore and market are still a 20-minute walk away, that may change soon, too.
 Over the last seven years, 1,000 housing units have opened up in Kendall Square, adding to demand for such stores, Mr. [Travis] McCready[, Executive Director of the Kendall Square Association] said.
 And last month, M.I.T. formally filed a rezoning petition with the city to turn 26 acres near its red line subway stop into a “gateway” for the campus, along with nearly 1 million square feet of office space and 240,000 square feet for housing units.